Embracing Authenticity: Navigating Thanksgiving with Gratitude and Boundaries

 Practical Tips for Thanksgiving Day

-If you're looking for more tips and tricks to move through Thanksgiving in a skillful way, considering the following strategies:
+If you're looking for more tips and tricks to move through Thanksgiving in a skillful way, consider the following strategies:

-• Create a Post-Holiday Ritual: Sometimes the best part of Thanksgiving is after it’s over.
-Plan something small for yourself the next day — a solo coffee, a favourite TV show, or a walk — so you have something to look forward to beyond the holiday.
+Create a Post-Holiday Ritual: Sometimes the best part of Thanksgiving is after it’s over.
+Plan something small for yourself the next day — a solo coffee, a favorite TV show, or a walk — so you have something to look forward to beyond the holiday.